Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

             if (childFoo == null)
             {
                 throw new Exception(string.Format("A ChildFoo with name '{0}' in resource group '{1}' under parent Foo '{2}' does not exist.
-Please use New-AzureRmChildFoo to create a ChildFoo with these properties.", this.Name, this.ResourceGroupName, this.ParentName));
+Please use New-AzureRmChildFoo to create a ChildFoo with these properties.", this.Name, this.ResourceGroupName, this.FooName));
             }

             childFoo.Property1 = this.Property1;
             childFoo.Property2 = this.Property2;
             ...

-            if (this.ShouldProcess(this.Name, string.Format("Updating Foo '{0}' in resource group '{1}' under parent Foo '{2}'.", this.Name, this.ResourceGroupName, this.ParentName)))
+            if (this.ShouldProcess(this.Name, string.Format("Updating Foo '{0}' in resource group '{1}' under parent Foo '{2}'.", this.Name, this.ResourceGroupName, this.FooName)))
             {
-                var result = new PSChildFoo(this.MySDKClient.ChildFoo.Update(this.ResourceGroupName, this.ParentName, this.Name, childFoo)
+                var result = new PSChildFoo(this.MySDKClient.ChildFoo.Update(this.ResourceGroupName, this.FooName, this.Name, childFoo)
                 WriteObject(result);
             }
         }